byhringjstudent/project-portfolio/README.md

 - This project leverages object-oriented principles to simulate a deck of cards, encapsulating internal data representation and employing name mangling for simulating private attributes.
 - The DeckOfCards class provides features for shuffling, dealing, and visualizing cards using the Matplotlib library of features, demonstrating a robust and interactive card game simulation with card images.

-This version includes:

-    Object-oriented principles: Explicitly mentions the use of object-oriented programming.
-    Internal data representation: Highlights the encapsulation of data within the DeckOfCards class.
-    Name mangling: Shows awareness of this technique for simulating private attributes.
-    Feature creation of class: Mentions shuffling, dealing, and visualization as features of the class.
-    Robust and interactive: Emphasizes the quality and interactivity of the simulation.

 6. **[Twitter(X) Streaming API](https://github.com/byhringjstudent/)**
 - ...